 Check you know the Road Code by taking our free online quizzes.
 They’re a great way of keeping your knowledge up-to-date.

-To recap on the new rules:
+To recap on the rules:

-From November 1, 2013, any child aged 0-6 must be restrained in an approved child restraint, and any child aged 7 must be restrained in an approved restraint if one is available, or with a normal seatbelt if one isn’t available.
+Any child aged 0-6 must be restrained in an approved child restraint, and any child aged 7 must be restrained in an approved restraint if one is available, or with a normal seatbelt if one isn’t available.
 This means you cannot carry child passengers aged 0-6 if you don’t have an approved restraint.